datasquadron/datasquadron.github.io/_posts/2019-11-01-Tableau_Prep_Pointers_Intro.md

 - Every operation is captured in a change history that you can inspect and reorder.
 - Like the desktop version, it’s all done in a very visual, intuitive way that requires minimal coding.

-We’ll dive into these features and more in future episodes, so please click the Subscribe button to get notified when we publish a new one.
+We’ll dive into these features and more in future episodes.
+Please click the Subscribe button to get notified when we publish a new one.
 Thanks for watching!